 Follow the rebirth of Scottish literature from one of the finest current English writers.
 The Good Times is a humorous and dazzling collection of short stories that continues a tradition of portraying ordinary people dealing with their everyday lives.
 These twenty first-person narratives introduce an assortment of men encountering life and love in their immediate surroundings and in the world at large.

-James Kelman was born in Glasgow in 1946.
-A Disaffection won the James Tait Black Memorial Prize and was shortlisted for the Booker Prize, which he won in 1994 for How late it was, how late.
+James Kelman is an author, editor, and essayist born in Glasgow in 1946.
+His 1989 novel, A Disaffection, won the James Tait Black Memorial Prize for Fiction, and was short-listed for the Booker Prize, which he had previously won in 1994 for How Late… More about James Kelman

 Published by Anchor Jun 15, 1999| 256 Pages| 5-3/16 x 8| ISBN 9780385495806